 Add butter-flour mixture, brown sugar, granulated sugar, cinnamon, ginger, salt, allspice, and nutmeg to apples and stir to combine.
 Scrape apple mixture into a large, wide-bottomed pot and heat over medium heat, stirring occasionally, until apples are soft but not falling apart, about 20 minutes.
 Allow apples to cool slightly, then scrape into pre-baked pie crust.

 For the Pecan Bourbon-Caramel: While apples are cooling, place granulated sugar, butter, heavy cream, corn syrup, maple syrup, bourbon, molasses, and salt in a heavy-bottomed saucepan and cook over medium heat, stirring, until ingredients are fully combined, about 2 minutes.
-Stop stirring, turn heat to medium high, and cook until mixture reaches 236°F on a candy thermometer, about 5 minutes.
-Off the heat, allow caramel to cool to 190 degrees, about 3 minutes.
-Mix in toasted pecans, then spoon the caramel-pecan mixture over the apples, patting and shaping to form an even coating.
-(If you don't want to use all the caramel pecan mixture on top of the pie, any leftovers can be spooned onto a lined baking sheet and cooled to make turtles.)
+Stop stirring, turn heat to medium-high, and cook until mixture reaches 236°F (113°C) on a candy thermometer, about 5 minutes.
+Off heat, allow caramel to cool to 190°F (88°C), about 3 minutes.
+Mix in toasted pecans, then spoon the caramel-pecan mixture over apples, patting and shaping to form an even coating.
 Let pie cool to room temperature, then slice and serve.